Tutorial: llmTools

 as the model in ChattViewModel:

-- to test the non-backend resident tool,
+- to test the font end tool,

-To get full credit, your backend implementation running on a *-micro instance
+To get full credit, your back-end implementation running on a *-micro instance

 must pass this test.
-When submitting your frontend, make sure your serverUrl
+When submitting your front end, make sure your serverUrl

 is set to YOUR_SERVER_IP so that we know what your server IP is.
 You will not

-get full credit if your front end is not set up to work with your backend!
+get full credit if your front end is not set up to work with your back end!

-| Prepared by Sugih Jamin | Last updated: October 26th, 2025 |
+| Prepared by Sugih Jamin | Last updated: March 7th, 2026 |